 ")), 4326), buildings.location); UPDATE users SET admin=1 WHERE id=666;--"

-Rails protects in some cases.
+Rails protects from SQL injection in many cases, as long as you let it.
 If we'd used where

-correctly, the parameters would have been excaped, and SQL injection attempts would fail.
+correctly, the parameters would have been escaped, and SQL injection attempts would have failed.

 where("st_intersects(st_setsrid(st_makebox2d(st_point(?, ?), st_point(?, ?)), 4326), #{table_name}.location)", box[:northeast][:lng], box[:northeast][:lat], box[:southwest][:lng], box[:southwest][:lat]).

-But there are lot of places where rails uses raw sql.
+But there are a lot of places where Rails uses raw SQL.
 Places you might easily overlook.

 For example, did you know that in SomeModel.sum("amount")